dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 This tells Grid-Stat to do verification on the "observation" grid.
 Grid-Stat reads the GFS and Stage4 data and then automatically regrids the GFS data to the Stage4 domain using budget interpolation.
-Use "FCST" to verify on the forecast domain.
+Use "FCST" to verify the forecast domain.
 And use either a named grid or a grid specification string to regrid both the forecast and observation to a common grid.
 For example, to_grid = "G212"; will regrid both to NCEP Grid 212 before comparing them.